jakobzhao/geog458/readme.md

 ~~**Final Collaborative Project:** During the quarter, you will work with your group members to work on a collaborative project.
 During the final week, you will present your final project in class.
 The requirement for the final project will be published soon.~~

 **Individual Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I have decided to change the final collaborative project as individual base, and cancel lab 5.
-So, at the end of this quarter, you only need to submit this final project.
-Steps:
+So, at the end of this quarter, you only need to submit this final project. check out  [the detailed requirement for final project](project/project.md)

 **Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
 You are aiming for ~~10 pages (double-spaced)~~ **no less than 1500 words** coalescing around ideas and readings from this quarter.
 Essay is due no later than the end of **Week 10**.
+Check out [the detailed requirement for essay](project/essay.md).

 ## :two_men_holding_hands: Targeted Audience